yandex-cloud/docs/en/cos/concepts/coi-specifications.md

 ## COI specification {#coi-spec}

-In a {{ coi }}, the Docker container is described in a specification (YAML file) based on a [{{ k8s }} pod spec](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/).
+In a {{ coi }}, the Docker container is described in a specification (YAML file) based on a [pod spec {{ k8s }}](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/).

 When [creating a VM from a {{ coi }}](../tutorials/vm-create.md) in the management console or YC CLI, the specification file is generated automatically using the specified data.
-When [creating an instance group from a {{ coi }}](../tutorials/ig-create.md), you set the specification manually.
+When [creating an instance group from a {{ coi }}](../tutorials/ig-create.md), you set the specifications manually.
 A sample specification file and required keys are described below.

 ### Sample COI specification of a Docker container {#coi-spec-example}